 It’s been one of those spells since the last blog, when the rain has held off, the days have lengthened, and the blog takes back seat to all the other tasks and events going on.

-I’m pretty optimistsic that unless the climate here takes a sudden change in the very dry direction, it’ll be a longterm fairly low maintenance cushioned path.
-In most areas where it’s been used, we’ll retain the option to lift the pieces to either relevel, or if necessary to treat weeds – though we’ve found with our other paths that once completely covered with a stable moss base very few weeds grow through.
-And of course the modular narrow nature of the matting should prevent the birds being able to scatch it all up quite as effectively as they do with the natural moss covering.
+I’m pretty optimistic that unless the climate here takes a sudden change in the very dry direction, it’ll be a long term fairly low maintenance cushioned path.
+In most areas where it’s been used, we’ll retain the option to lift the pieces to either re-level, or if necessary to treat weeds – though we’ve found with our other paths that once completely covered with a stable moss base very few weeds grow through.
+The modular narrow nature of the matting should also prevent the birds being able to scratch it all up quite as effectively as they do with the natural moss covering.

 All the other implements above, similarly acquired, have proved invaluable for various jobs around the track and garden, so a big thank you to Diana – they’ve found a good home.

 At the same time as this project has progressed, the remaining 4 Norway Spruce to the front of the house were professionally taken down 10 days ago by Meirion and Llyn.
 Another masterclass in efficient competent tree work completed in about 2 hours.
 The 2 largest being pulled into the field, the remaining 2 being taken down piecemeal, with almost no collateral damage, in spite of one growing within 2 feet of a 30 year old Oak.